Tommy Bahama: Products

 The men's sportswear line includes Tommy Bahama Collection, Tommy Bahama Relax, Tommy Bahama IslandActive, and Tommy Bahama Denim; Women's products include sportswear, denim, and swimwear.
 In addition to company manufactured offering of sportswear, they license home indoor and outdoor furnishings, eyewear, watches, umbrellas, luggage, hats, and men's and women's fragrances.
 The brand also licenses international companies to manufacture sportswear and operate Tommy Bahama's retail locations in Canada, Hong Kong, Macau, Singapore, Japan, United Arab Emirates and Australia.

 Airstream also manufactures a Class B RV based on a Mercedes-Benz Sprinter chassis in a "Tommy Bahama Resort Edition", with 4 different models.

 Liquor range

 Tommy Bahama launched its own brand of rum in 2007.
 The line includes two varieties, White Sand, a light rum; and Golden Sun, an aged, dark rum.
 Both varieties are produced by R.L.
 Seale Distillery, which has been producing rum for more than 80 years in Barbados.

 Tommy Bahama Rum was awarded the Double Gold for Tommy Bahama Golden Sun and Gold for Tommy Bahama White Sands at the 2010 San Francisco World Spirits Competition.
 As of October 2012, liquor ratings aggregator Proof66.com placed the White Sand and Golden Sun rums in its "Tier 1" category, indicating the "Highest Recommendation."

+Resort

+In 2023, the brand opened its first resort, the Tommy Bahama Miramonte Resort & Spa, in partnership with CoralTree Hospitality, and the real estate investment company Lowe who first acquired the site in 2020.
+The 215-room property, which first opened in 1963, underwent a $20 million renovation and features decor inspired by the brand including woven textures and tropical prints.